Author: Joanne Danckwardt of One Agency JD Property Agents

 All these factors show that it’s difficult to speculate on the market, with so many influences playing a part.

-While 2021 isn’t an ordinary year, my advice for sellers is to still come on the market now.
-When there are less properties on the market for sale, you’ll achieve a good price.
-If there are not a lot of other homes on the market at the same time as you, you’ll find there are good quality buyers looking to purchase now.
+When there are less properties on the market for sale that are in direct competition with your property, you’ll achieve a better price.
+If there are not a lot of similar homes on the market at the same time as you, you’ll find there are good quality buyers looking to purchase now.

 You can access the latest Wollongong property market updates for Fairy Meadow, Balgownie and Mount Pleasant / Mount Ousley from Joanne Danckwardt of One Agency JD Property Agents in Fairy Meadow from Joanne’s site.
-Learn more in the video with Joanne Danckwardt as talks about the current real estate market in these lockdown periods – CLICK HERE to watch now.
+Learn more in the video with Joanne Danckwardt as she talks about the current real estate market – CLICK HERE to watch now.

 Joanne Danckwardt is a licensed real estate agent who covers the Fairy Meadow, Balgownie, Mount Ousley and Mount Pleasant areas.
 Her high degree of personal involvement, means she understands her clients and tailors a process to suit, with all efforts geared to produce exceptional real estate results.
 Her exceptional market knowledge and excellent negotiation skills means she stays ahead of the curve in the real estate market.
 Joanne can be contacted on [email protected] or 0426 264 771.
 To learn how to make the transition for your current home into aged care, register for the free short course HERE.